uni-paul-taylor2/Kimera-vio-implementation/README.md

 ```

 #### Build
-The rest, is taken up by `bash ./build.sh` when in the directory of this repository
+The rest, is taken up by `bash build.sh` when in the directory of this repository

 #### Demo
-To demonstrate, in the directory of this repository, run `bash ./demo.sh` :D
+To demonstrate, in the directory of this repository, run `bash demo.sh` :D

 #### Reset
-To reset (in order to rebuild), in the directory of this repository run `bash ./reset.sh`
+To reset (in order to rebuild), in the directory of this repository run `bash reset.sh`